Mike Conroy (footballer, born 1957)

 Michael George Conroy (born 31 July 1957) is a Scottish former professional footballer who played as a midfielder.
 He played in the Scottish Premier Division with Celtic (winning three league championships and a Scottish Cup) and Hibernian, before playing for several clubs in the Football League.

-He finished his career in Ireland with Cork City, who were managed by Eamonn O'Keefe.
-Conroy lives in Cork City.
+With Wrexham A.F.C. he scored in the 1986–87 European Cup Winners' Cup at Żurrieq F.C.